nihalh01/cosi/README.md

 The topics contain information that is represented symbolically or by areas on the map.
 In Figure 4, for example, the red dots represent the existing daycare centers in the area, while the purple lines represent areas that belong to the development plans layer.

-A legend on the active topics can be displayed by clicking on the "Legend" tab.
-Independently of this, further information on the respective topic can be called up by clicking on the info button to the right of the layer.
-Information such as a brief description of the topic including the data status and a legend on the topic are displayed.
+Clicking on the "Legend" tab displays the active topics and the info button to the layer's right calls upon further information on the respective topic.
+Information such as a brief description of the topic, including the data status and a legend, are displayed.
 There are also links to download sources and a WFS or WMF address behind the info button.

-Clicking on an object on the map opens an information panel for the current selection (sports facility, daycare center, etc.).
-Information about the object is displayed on the information board.
-Data relevant to data protection (personal) are not displayed.
+Clicking on an object on the map opens an information panel for the current selection (e.g., sports facility and daycare center).
+The information board displays the object information.
+Data protection-relevant (personal) data is not visible.

-It is possible to adjust the order and the transparency of the active layers: Under "Selected topics" there is an info button and a setting wheel for each selected topic.
+It is possible to adjust the active layers' order and transparency: Under "Selected topics".
+There is an info button and a setting wheel for each selected topic.
 A click on the wheel opens the setting options for order and transparency.

 ## Accessibility